-{, (11) PROT (25) and (8) to (9) PROT (66) .} $\bigwedge$ {, (11) PROT (16) bind (18) PROT (66) .} do not contain two protein-name tokens.
-This is fine for extracting protein interactions because we always apply the rules to sentences containing exactly two protein names (if they contain more than two protein names then we replicate the sentence as described earlier).
+The generalizations obtained using either the LCS or ED method may result in rules that do not contain two protein-name tokens.
+This is fine for extracting protein interactions because we always apply the rules to sentences containing exactly two protein names.
 However, constraining learned rules to contain two protein names is a useful bias.
-Therefore, we divide each of the training sentences in three parts: the portion of the sentence before the first protein name, the portion between the two protein names, and the portion after the second protein name.
+Therefore, we divide each of the training sentence in three parts: the portion of the sentence before the first protein name, the portion between the two protein names, and the portion after the second protein name.
 When we generalize two rules, we generalize these three parts separately.
 This ensures the rule will always contain two protein-name tokens.
-Figure 13 shows some sample rules learned by ELCS.
+Figure 9 shows some sample rules learned by ELCS.